Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Experiment

+\textbf{KITTI.} The KITTI dataset \cite{kitti} is currently the most widely used benchmark dataset for evaluating computer vision algorithms in the context of autonomous driving due to its wide variety of sensor data and realistic scenarios.
+For depth evaluation, we partition the KITTI raw dataset using Eigen's split method \cite{eigen} with 39,810 training, 4,424 validation, and 697 test images.

-\textbf{Make3D.} The Make3D dataset \cite{make3d} encompasses a total of 534 images from a variety of scenes, with 400 images for training and 134 images for testing.
+\textbf{Make3D.} The Make3D dataset \cite{make3d} comprises a collection of images captured from a variety of scenes, each accompanied by its corresponding depth map.
+The dataset encompasses a total of 534 images, with 400 images for training and 134 images for testing.
 Given the relatively small size of the training set, this dataset is predominantly utilized for evaluating generalization capabilities.

+\textbf{SIMIT.} The SIMIT dataset comprises images we collected from outdoor environments.
+We use the mobile robot shown in Figure \ref{simit_car} to capture scenes of the nearby streets, which include the sky, trees, pedestrians, vehicles, and more.
+We use this self-collected dataset to evaluate the generalizability of different methods.